Catalog: DCIU (Web Registration)

 Location: ONLINE COURSE

-Registration Fee: Visa or Mastercard -$525.00 registered prior to 1 week before start of course, $550.00 registering between 7 days and start of course
+Registration Fee(CHARGED AT TIME OF REGISTRATION): $525.00 if registered prior to 1 week before start of course, $550.00 if registering between 7 days and start of course (**DO NOT Use Purchase Order option**)

 Note: Graduate Credit is available for this course through Immaculata University for an additional fee of $200.00 per credit.
-Form will be emailed to you.
+Form will be emailed to you if you select this option.
 Act 48 offered through Immaculata University with this option.
-Immaculata University fee rates are set by the University and may be subject to change.(Non-refundable)
+(Non-refundable-REQUIRED FORM DUE BACK 5 DAYS PRIOR TO COURSE START)

 Program: CPE Courses